List of formations in American football: Single wing

 Typical Single Wing set.
 Note the unbalanced line.
 "C" will snap the ball, even though he is not strictly in the center.
 This diagram uses the modern terms.
 In the original single wing, the primary ball handler was called the "tailback" and "quarterback" was used as a blocking back.

 This archaic formation was popular for most of the first 50 years of modern American football, but it is rare today, except as a novelty.
 There are many variations of the single wing with really the only common threads being that, first, rather than lining up "under center", the quarterback (actually called a tailback back in the day) is lined up a few yards behind with running backs generally on one side of him.
 Second, one of the running backs is stationed outside the end, as a wingback (hence the alternate longer name, "single wingback formation").
 It contained two tight ends, and 4 backs.
 The quarterback in this formation (called at the time a "single-wing tailback"), like today's shotgun QB, received the snap on the fly.
 The other 3 backs lined up on the same side of the QB in various arrangements.
 Also, the formation often featured an unbalanced line where the center (that is, the player who snapped the ball) was not strictly in the center of the line, but close to the weakside.
 The formation was originally designed as a brute-force running formation, since it had 7 players to one side of the center and only 2 on the other.

 A well-known variation on the single wing offense would be Knute Rockne's "Notre Dame Box" that he ran with the Four Horsemen.
 The Notre Dame Box differed from the traditional single-wing in that the line was balanced and the halfback who normally played the "wing" in the single-wing was brought in more tightly, with the option of shifting out to the wing.
 These two changes made the backs' formation resemble a square (hence the "box") and made the formation less predictable, allowing offenses to run more easily to the "weak" side.
 Rockne's innovations with this formation involved using complicated backfield shifts and motion to confuse defenses, and adapting it as a passing formation.
 Teams would often adopt the Notre Dame Box if they lacked a true "triple threat" tailback, necessary for effective single-wing use.

 Another variation of the single wing was the A formation.

-The single wing has recently had a renaissance of sorts with high schools; since it is so rare, its sheer novelty can make it successful.
+The single-wing offense has experienced renewed use with high school football programs; because it is so rare, its novelty may contribute to its effectiveness.